Curie: Policy-based Secure Data Exchange: Conclusions

+We presented \Curie which provides a novel policy language called CPL to define the specifications of data exchange requirements securely for use in collaborative learning settings.
+Members can assert who and what to exchange separately for data sharing and data acquisition policies.
+This allows members to efficiently dictate their policies in complex and asymmetric relationships through selections, conditionals, and pairwise data-dependent statistics.
+We validated \Curie in an example real-world healthcare application through varying policies of consortia members.
+A secure multi-party and (optional) differentially-private model is implemented to illustrate the policy/performance trade-offs. \Curie allowed 50 different members to efficiently compute a privacy-preserving model using 5K data samples with 40 inputs in less than a minute.
+We also showed how an algorithm with effective use of data exchange policies could improve the accuracy of the dose prediction model.

-Future work will investigate the use of Curie in other domains focusing on privacy-preserving algorithms and exploring different metrics for data-dependent conditionals that measure other criteria of exchanging data.
-We will also integrate Curie into off-the-shelf frameworks designed for secure computation to evaluate its policy/performance trade-offs.
+Future work will investigate the use of \Curie in other collaborative learning settings exploring different statistics for data-dependent conditionals and explore its performance trade-offs by integrating it into other off-the-shelf secure computation frameworks.